GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 3. Unplug and secure the single white connector (possibly on switch pole 2 or 5).
 4. Move the double white connector to switch pole 2.
 5. Move the orange connector on to switch pole 3.
-6. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [3.2.5 Component Wiring](#_325-steam-handling), using 26AWG wires.
+6. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [Component Wiring](#steam-handling-wiring), using 26AWG wires.

 ![image](https://user-images.githubusercontent.com/53577819/221423529-7c64604f-0a47-4989-857a-09ce6ce9e2b2.png ':size=350')

 <!-- tabs:end -->

-### 2.1.6 Continuity Brew Detection
+### Continuity Brew Detection
 Prepare 2 cables with the below spec:
 1. Green (just not red or black), 26AWG, length from brew to Arduino, one exposed end, one female spade end.
 2. Black, 26AWG, length from brew to Arduino, one exposed end, one female spade end.